Tear stains on dogs: causes & how to remove

 Allergies

-If your dog is allergic to something, this can cause extreme tear production.
-Allergies are often heightened during a change in season, so it’s good to be aware of this.
+If your dog is allergic to something, like pollen, dust, or certain foods, it can cause extreme tear production.
+Pollen allergies are often heightened during a change in season, so it’s good to be aware of this.

 Blocked puncta (tear drainage holes)